ismet55555/PDW-Asym-2Link/README.md

 ```

 ### Note on Logging Options
 This program utilizes a custom [MATLAB logging add-on](https://github.com/ismet55555/Logging-For-MATLAB).
 Essentially, this logger allows you to inspect what the program is doing, while giving you some basic troubleshooting tools.
-If you are interested in how to utilize thise tools, visit the [logger's page](https://github.com/ismet55555/Logging-For-MATLAB).
-In order to turn on any `Debug` level logging statments, in `RUN.m`, set  `log.default_level = 1`
+If you are interested in how to utilize these tools, visit the [logger's page](https://github.com/ismet55555/Logging-For-MATLAB).
+In order to turn on any `Debug` level logging statements, in `RUN.m`, set  `log.default_level = 1`

 ---
 ## :checkered_flag: Results
-Each time this simulation model runs, it producses a diverse and large set of organized data.
-This data is saved and avilable in the `results` struct variable.
-An example output of the `results` varible can be viewed [here](#misc/results.txt).
+Each time this simulation model runs, it produces a diverse and large set of organized data.
+This data is saved and available in the `results` struct variable.
+An example output of the `results` variable can be viewed [here](#misc/results.txt).

-There are currenlty 7 different results data categories:
+There are currently 7 different results data categories:

  1. **sim**: General information about the simulation run such as time, number of steps, success/fail, etc
  2. **motion**: Angular position, velocity, and acceleration data for the walker.